liferay/liferay-docs/develop/tutorials/articles/123-mobile-sdk/04-invoking-services-asynchronously-from-your-android-app.markdown

+---
+header-id: invoking-services-asynchronously-from-your-android-app
+---

-# Invoking Services Asynchronously from Your Android App [](id=invoking-services-asynchronously-from-your-android-app)
+# Invoking Services Asynchronously from Your Android App

 Android doesn't allow synchronous HTTP requests to be made from the main UI thread.
 You can use Android's